Manifestor-cc/usage-guide/docs/beginners_guide/unlocking_dlcs.md

 ---

 # Unlocking DLCs
-If you want to unlock DLCs for your games, follow these steps carefully.
+If you want to unlock DLCs for your games, you have to use CreamInstaller.

 ### 1. [Download](https://creaminstaller.com/wp-content/uploads/2025/04/CreamInstaller.zip), extract, and run CreamInstaller
 Once launched, it will automatically scan your Steam library and list all of your available games.